 We all have good intentions, but sometimes we make mistakes.
-For example, we make a promise to a client and cannot deliver on it or we say something that insults a colleague or employee.
+For example, we make a promise to a client and cannot deliver on it, or we say something that insults a colleague or employee.
 Nobody is perfect, and my mom was always the first to remind me of that.
 She also insisted that when you mess up, own up to it and apologize.
 A typical crisis communications tactic is issuing an apology – assuming the mistake was theirs–and taking subsequent action to correct the mistake and make sure not to make the same mistake twice.
-When you’re wrong, not admitting fault or trying to pass the buck not only makes you look like you have something to hide, but it makes you seem insensitive.
+When you’re wrong, not admitting fault or trying to shift blame makes you look like you have something to hide and makes you seem insensitive.
 A sincere apology goes a long way, especially when followed up by a period of sound reflection and correction.

-As a schoolteacher, my mom viewed education as a key to success.
+As a schoolteacher, my mom viewed education as the key to success.
 Learning continues well beyond the classroom, and it is critical to keep up with the latest trends in technology and PR.
-To stay ahead of the changes and to master your craft requires going through regular training, taking part in webinars, reading and going through online training courses.
+To stay ahead of the changes and master your craft requires going through regular training, participating in webinars, reading and going through online training courses.

 Lessons #5: Live a balanced life and sometimes dance